commcoders/pandemic-tracker-backend/README.md

  - go to the project folder
  - ./gradlew clean build  --refresh-dependencies
- - the jar  file will be generated in below location /build/libs
+ - the jar  file will be generated in below location
+ - /build/libs

- using the Jar file run below comand
+ - using the Jar file run below comand

- java - jar jarfileName.jar
+- java - jar jarfileName.jar

- application will be running on 8080 port
+ -application will be running on 8080 port